 This program will feature 18 hours of continuing education for optometrists (9 each day).
 All will be COPE approved.
 All will also be submitted to the Florida board for approval and to the Texas board for approval

 Our courses are presented in a relaxed atmosphere which is informative, interactive, and free of commercial bias.
-Unlike other programs, our agenda is designed with today's practicing optometrist in mind.
-The topics, content, and delivery are carefully selected to reflect the needs of today's practicing optometrist.
+The topics, content, and delivery of our program are carefully selected to reflect the needs of today's practicing optometrist.

-This program will include the medical errors course and the Florida jurisprudence course, both of which are required for FL license renewal.
-This program will also offer the option of up to 8 hours of TQ (CEE) courses.
+This program will include the COPE and FL board approved medical errors course and also offer the option of up to 8 hours of TQ (CEE) courses (each 2hour course will cost $25 in addition to the registration fee).

-Here are the scheduled topics (subject to change).
-Please check back periodically for updates and more detailed information as we develop the agenda
+Here are the scheduled topics and speakers (subject to change).
+Please check our website as we finalize the agenda

 This course will feature and honor two pioneers in optometric pharmacology and disease management.
 This “tribute” will include a look at “the old days”, and how we got to where we are today.
 Current treatment modalities will be evaluated along with trends for the future